TMS Anxiety Therapy In St. Louis, MO | Palmier TMS

 It was also used in another group of patients for six months.
 They were broken down into two groups: one received TMS and medical treatment.
 The other received medication only.
 The TMS group achieved a more significant improvement in symptoms, even in cases of drug resistance.

-TMS for anxiety doesn’t have an established parameter yet.
+TMS for anxiety does not have an established parameter yet.
 Different studies are focused on different areas of the brain at different frequencies.
 But most of them agree that results start to be noticeable after 10 to 20 sessions.

 TMS therapy for anxiety is considered a coadjuvant treatment.
-In other words, you’re not meant to leave the medical treatment or replace it.
-You’re also encouraged to continue visiting your therapist as you usually do.
+In other words, you are not meant to leave the medical treatment or replace it.
+You are also encouraged to continue visiting your therapist as you usually do.

 There is an interesting fact about TMS therapy for anxiety.
 It works in patients who did not find relief with medication.
 So, adding TMS may help if your symptoms do not improve after only receiving medications.